Abrin: Inhalation

 Within a few hours of inhaling abrin, common symptoms include fever, cough, airway irritation, chest tightness, pulmonary edema (excess fluid accumulated in the lungs), and nausea.
 This makes breathing difficult (called dyspnea), and the skin might turn blue or black in a condition called cyanosis, which is a symptom of hypoxia.
 Excess fluid in the lungs can be diagnosed by x-ray or by listening to the chest with a stethoscope.
 As the effects of abrin progress, a person can become diaphoretic (sweating heavily) and fluid can build up further.
 Their blood pressure may drop dramatically, keeping oxygen from reaching the brain and other vital organs in a condition called shock, and respiratory failure may occur, which can be fatal within 36 to 72 hours.
 If an exposure to abrin by inhalation is not fatal, the airway can become sensitized or irritated.

 Ingestion

-Swallowing any amount of abrin can lead to severe symptoms.
+Swallowing any amount of abrin can lead to a slow-burn process of severe symptoms.
 Early symptoms include nausea, vomiting, pain in the mouth, throat, and esophagus, diarrhea, dysphagia (trouble swallowing), and abdominal cramps and pain.
 As the symptoms progress, bleeding and inflammation begins in the gastrointestinal tract.
 The affected person can vomit up blood (hematemesis), have blood in their feces, which creates a black, tarry stool called melena, and more internal bleeding.
 Loss of blood volume and water from nausea, vomiting, diarrhea, and bleeding causes blood pressure to drop and organ damage to begin, which can be seen as the person begins to have somnolence/drowsiness, hematuria (blood in the urine), stupor, convulsions, polydipsia (excessive thirst), and oliguria (low urine production).
 This ultimately results in multi-system organ failure, hypovolemic shock, vascular collapse, and death.